PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 12 - 2003 to Present

-Station 12 was built as part of the General Obligation Bond project that would seismically upgrade or replace stations across the city of Portland.
+Located on NE Sandy Boulevard at the corner of NE 87th Avenue, Station 12 was built as part of the General Obligation Bond project that would seismically upgrade or replace stations across the city of Portland.
 It would open its doors in 2003.
-The number 12 had been mothballed since 1988 when the 8 year old station 12 at 7210 NE Alderwood was closed.
+The number 12 had been mothballed since 1988 when the 8 year old station 12 on NE Alderwood was closed.
+The station remains in service today.

 13313 NE San Rafael Street